RobertRosca/environments/docs/environments.md

 If you have issues with interactive plotting in Jupyter notebooks it is likely that your environment has has some packages installed which are not compatible with the environment that is serving Jupyter.

-It is recommended to pin the following packages to these versions:
+As of June 2023 it is recommended to pin the following packages to these versions:

 ```text
 - ipympl=0.7.0